-They all lived healthy lifestyles that included plenty of exercise and fresh air.
+They all lived healthy lifestyles that included plenty of exercises and fresh air.
 The diet they favor is the Mediterranean Diet and it is credited in a large part for increasing the longevity of the people living in what the National Geographic writer called the Blue Zones.

 Many lived to be one hundred years old and enjoyed an excellent quality of life in their golden years.